ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 **Map Name (Quad):** The name of the U. S. Geological Survey maps in the 1:250,000 series.
-Because Alaska lacks anything as inclusive counties, “quads” have been used extensively in organizing collections and interrogating data.
-(Although note that a combination of Borough and Census Area is all-inclusive and mutually exclusive and therefore serves as a suitable if large-scale “county substitute.”)
+Because Alaska lacks anything as inclusive counties, "quads" have been used extensively in organizing collections and interrogating data.
+(Although note that a combination of Borough and Census Area is all-inclusive and mutually exclusive and therefore serves as a suitable if large-scale "county substitute.")